What Do I Need to Know About Property Taxes

 What do you need to know about property taxes?
 Great question!
-There are several points you should understand about property taxes and assessments before you buy your first home.
+You should understand several points about property taxes and assessments before you buy your first home.
 If home buying is something you’ve been looking into, you’ve most likely been hearing the words “property taxes” and “mortgages” several times, but let’s dig a little deeper.

 Another word you may hear a lot is “escrow.”
 But, fear not!
 Escrow accounts can come in handy for the homebuyer.
-Unfortunately, many times, new homeowners are not as prepared as they should be for the hardship of property taxes.
+Unfortunately, many times, new homeowners are not as prepared as they should be for property taxes’ hardship.
 Because of that, many lenders require an escrow account.
 What is an escrow account?
 It is a place to set aside funds.
-Your lender or loan servicer estimates the amounts due; the borrower pays 1/12 of the estimate each month, and the set-aside sums are then used to pay the property taxes, insurance and sometimes other costs as well, according to BankRate.com.
+Your lender or loan servicer estimates the amounts due; the borrower pays 1/12 of the estimate each month, and the set-aside sums are then used to pay the property taxes, insurance, and sometimes other costs as well, according to BankRate.com.

 Once your mortgage is paid off (congrats!), the way in which you go about paying your property taxes will change – but just a little bit.
-You will still, of course, have to pay your property taxes, but now they will go directly to your county tax collector instead of into escrow.
+Of course, you will still have to pay your property taxes, but now they will go directly to your county tax collector instead of into escrow.

 This all sounds like a lot, but you should know that many states offer multiple forms of property tax “relief.”
 This relief comes in the form of tax rate caps, homestead exemption, property tax deferral, energy tax relief, etc. Are you a veteran?
 Many states also have relief for military veterans.
 Check with your local Veteran’s Affairs office to see if you qualify in your area.
 You can look it up by location here.